vechain/vechain-indexer/README.md

 ## Deployment & Testing

 The VeWorld Indexer can be deployed via two strategies: Regular or Blue/Green.
 To trigger a deployment, run the [Prod Deployment Workflow](https://github.com/vechain/veworld-indexer/actions/workflows/deploy-prod.yml).
 You will be prompted to select the deployment strategy and the version number.
 Please enter a version in the format `major.minor.patch` - this will be used to create a new release & tag.
+If in doubt about which environment is currently live, run the [Identify Live/Dead Environments](https://github.com/vechain/veworld-indexer/actions/workflows/identify-live-color.yml) workflow with the default arguments.

 ### Regular Deployment
 Selecting the `regular` deployment strategy will trigger a deployment to the current live production environment.
 Most deployments will follow this process.
 Ensure any changes being deployed via this strategy have been sufficiently tested before triggering (testing process described below).